shpml/fundamentals/10_chapter/08_lesson.md

 ###Selecting Multiple Elements

-Sometimes we'll want to find and work with several elements at once.
-There are several methods we can use that will return a NodeList, or list of node objects, we can work with.
+Sometimes we'll want to find and work with many elements at once.
+There are several methods we can use that will return a NodeList, or list of node objects, we can manipulate.

 For each example below, you can use this HTML snippet as a reference: